oracle-livelabs/database/create-nosqltables-terraform/modify-nosql-tables/modify-nosql-tables.md

 #add a regional replica
 resource "oci_nosql_table_replica" "replica_toronto" {
   compartment_id = var.compartment_ocid
-  table_name_or_id = "mr_test"
+  table_name_or_id = "nosql_demo"
   region = "ca-toronto-1"
-  depends_on = [oci_nosql_table.mr_test]
+  depends_on = [oci_nosql_table.nosql_demo]
 }
 </copy>
 ```

-*Note: The definitions of the singleton table (CREATE TABLE IF NOT EXISTS mr_test...) and the existing replicas must always be included in the terraform script even if the source table and replicas already exist.
+*Note: The definitions of the GAT table (CREATE TABLE IF NOT EXISTS nosql_demo...) and the definitions of the existing replicas must always be included in the terraform script even if the table (nosql_demo) and the replica replica_montreal already exist.
+If the table already exists, Terraform compares the existing definition of the table to the new definition in the script.
+If there are no changes, the CREATE TABLE definition is ignored.
+If there are any changes to the definition, the terraform script overwrites the existing definition of the table with the new script (This is equivalent to an ALTER TABLE statement).This is also applicable for creating the replica resource.
+If you do not include the CREATE TABLE definition in the script and terraform sees the table existing, then terraform drops the table from the  existing region.
 Removing the CREATE TABLE definition from the terraform script drops the table from the region.
 Similarly removing the existing replica definition from the terraform script drops the regional table replica.*

 **Drop a regional replica**

-In this example, the Global Active table mr_test already exists and has a replica in the region Canada Southeast(Montreal) and Canada Southeast(Toronto).
-To drop the replica from the Canada Southeast(Toronto) region, use the following nosql.tf file where you need to comment (or remove) the code pertaining to adding the replica in Canada Southeast(Toronto).
+In this example, the Global Active table nosql_demo already exists and has a replica in the region Canada Southeast(Montreal) and Canada Southeast(Toronto).
+To drop the replica from the Canada Southeast(Toronto) region, use the following *nosql.tf* file where you need to comment (or remove) the code pertaining to adding the replica in Canada Southeast(Toronto).

 ```
 <copy>